-Pet Owner: Anyone working or studying at the university, including faculty, staff, administrators, students, temporary employees, or others who bring a pet to campus.
+Pet Owner: Anyone working or studying at the university, including faculty, staff, students, temporary employees, or others who bring a pet to campus.
 Please refer to the Student Handbook and the Residential Life Office for applicable policies on animals in residential halls.

 Pet: A domestic animal that is owned by, resides with, and is cared for by an employee or student.
 This will include dogs, cats, and fish in aquariums holding less than 25 gallons of water.
 For the purposes of this policy, pets are not snakes, ferrets, rats and spiders.
 Those with questions about domestic animals that are not specifically addressed here should call the offices listed at the end of this policy statement.
 Decisions about the appropriateness of bringing a pet to campus will be made based on any potential risk to the pet and to people in the community, and to the perceived disruptions caused by the pet.

 The university will ensure that applicable legal requirements are met.
 These include, but are not necessarily limited to:

 In consideration for the general well being, health and safety of all members of the campus community, the following lists detail areas where pets are allowed and restricted areas.